darkreader/darkreader.org/src/blog/posts/attention.md

 Several malicious Dark Reader's copies were created, thousands of users were affected.
-Follow this guide to learn how to avoid malware extensions, and how to check that your Dark Reader copy is valid.
+Follow this guide to learn how to avoid malware extensions, and how to check that you've installed Dark Reader from the original source.

 <figure>
     <img src="/images/droids.png" alt="Dark Reader clones" />